cannonwe/ge_saves/README.md

 # ge_saves
 Goldeneye Netplay Savefile Checker

 Compiled binaries are provided, however you can very easily compile it as standard rust if you wish.
-It won't work unless it's in your Project 64 folder, where all the bat files are.
+It won't work unless it's in your Project 64 folder, where all the bat files are -- helpful tip: this program is a drop-in replacement for those bat files.
+All those files can safely be deleted.

 Error handling has only been sparsely implemented thus far, so if you run the program in the wrong folder it will panic and close (harmless, but the saves won't be checked/fixed).
 Error handling to be implemented soon.